 - Other information related to your request or inquiry

 - Content you provide when participating in blogs, discussions, web forums, or similar interactive parts of our Services (the “Community”), including associated metadata

 Information collected from third parties.
-We may collect personal data about you from third party sources, such as business partners, social media platforms, public sources, joint marketing partners (so that we can deliver our client and related services) and third parties to whom you have expressed interest in our products and services, as well as information that you shared on social media platforms (subject to the respective platform terms and applicable laws).
+We may collect personal data about you from third party sources, such as business partners, social media platforms, public sources, joint marketing partners (so that we can market and deliver our Services) and third parties to whom you have expressed interest in our Services, as well as information that you shared on social media platforms (subject to the respective platform terms and applicable laws).

 Purposes and legal bases of use

 In this section, we explain the purposes for which we process your personal data, as well as the legal bases for doing so under certain applicable laws.

 Legal bases.
 Certain laws, including the GDPR, require that we inform you of the legal bases for our processing of your personal data.
 Pursuant to these laws, we process personal data for the following legal bases: